Weslife2002/backend-mongodb/url-shortener/README.md

     GET /auth/google
     GET /auth/facebook

+4. Reset password.

+    POST /forgot-password
+    Required parameter: email
+    POST /reset-password/:token
+    Required parameter: newPassword

-4. User can delete the URL and see statistic about that.
+5. User can delete the URL and see statistic about all the links they have.

     DELETE /:url
+    GET /statistics

-5. User can see the device login into their account and can logout from a specific device.
+6. User can see the device login into their account and can logout from a specific device.
 (This function can only be done when user have already logined)

     GET /device/list
     GET /device/disable/:device